timmussack/TheCampSite/README.md

 # TheCampSite
 This website was created in 5 days during the Hack Reacter (HR) full-stack immersive bootcamp.
 Our team met with a fictional client played by a HR staff member.
 The client hired us to create a website that allows users to find and research campgrounds.
 We worked in an agile environment, held daily stand-up meetings and used a Scrum board on Trello to track work tickets.
+The data used to demo the website was taken from a National Park Service API and loaded into a MongoDB database.

 ## Features
 - Mobile friendly